Adventure Tours and Experiences in Jordan

 It’s highly recommended to have comprehensive travel insurance that covers adventure activities.
 This provides peace of mind in case of accidents or unforeseen events.

-Some adventure sites require permits or entry fees (e.g., Petra, Wadi Mujib).
+Some adventure sites require permits or entry fees such as Petra and Wadi Mujib.
 Your tour operator will usually handle these, but it’s good to be aware in advance.

 The Jordanian Dinar (JOD) is the local currency.
 Carry some cash for small purchases in remote areas, but credit cards are widely accepted in cities and larger towns.